 The Band appeared on its own TV show "Sunrise Serenades" which aired for a year on KMOV-TV, CBS Affiliate with Harry Swanger and the band mascot, Moosic!
 For a segment from that show featuring the late Johnnie Johnson, see "Sunrise Serenades" on YouTube.

 Edward Dolbashian, conductor, was the orchestra and opera conductor at the University of Missouri, Columbia.
 He also conducts the St. Louis Civic Orchestra.
 He was appointed conductor of the Compton Heights Concert Band in September, 1998.
 He is a professional oboist.

 The announcer is Lucy Schroeder, wife of band vice-president and tubist Jon Schroeder.
 Lucy injects a lively sense of humor and energy into concerts and helps the audience gain a deeper appreciation of the music the band is presenting.

 Volunteers in the band contribute over 15,000 hours annually to make the concerts possible.
 In addition to weekly rehearsals and the busy concert schedule, many members have devoted thousands of volunteer hours at the Band's charity bingos at Bandwagon Hall, 2151 Lemay Ferry Road.
 The Band is supported by individual donors who join the Bandwagon.
-The band is also supported by the Missouri Arts Council.
 Special Thanks to: The Orthopedic Center of St. Louis